en-japan-air/sbt-packer/README.md

 // Specify the version of Packer you want to use packerVersion := "0.7.5"

 // Specify the id of the source ami to generate from (defaults to current trusty ubuntu amd64 ebs AMI) packerSourceAmi := "ami-64e27e0c"

-// Specify AWS region
-packerRegion := "us-east-1"
+// Specify AWS region in which the instance from which the AMI will be created will be run packerRegion := "us-east-1"

 // List of regions to copy the AMI to (defaults Set())